urban-1/ida/README.md

 ## Intro

-This is an abstract influxdb dashboard.
+This is an abstract influxdb dashboard using jqplot.
 The main concept is that a DB server is queried and all DBs and series are listed as a tree.
 Each series can be dragged and dropped into a floating DIV element.
 At that moment a template is loaded (templates/*) which has influx options and plotting options.
 The templates have to be edited manually (JSON) atm...

 This is far from being a production system, it is however very easy to setup (TODO: manual :) ) and one can get simple plots in 5-10 minutes